GACJ/callingitround/content/docs/calling/3_simple_touches/index.md

 This exercise is designed to help you work out the “bones” of a composition, including how to tell which bells will be “easier” or “harder” to call from.

 Here’s a composition of Plain Bob Minor: bbb.
-How many changes long is this touch (don’t forget: traditionally, we don’t include the repeated row of rounds in this total)?
+How many changes long is this touch?
+Don’t forget: traditionally, we don’t include the repeated row of rounds in this total.
 Write out the touch, including all of the rows.
 What do you notice about the path of the 2?
 The 3?
 Which bell makes each bob?

 ### Compose this